Get Started with AI Guard

 When adding scopes for the application key, add the ai_guard_evaluate scope.

-Set up a Datadog Agent
+3. Set up the Datadog Agent

 Datadog SDKs use the Datadog Agent to send AI Guard data to Datadog.
 The Agent must be running and accessible to the SDK for you to see data in Datadog.